Knowledge Base

 Exploit

 Software, data, or techniques that take advantage of a vulnerability to cause unintended behavior in a system, such as gaining unauthorized access, executing malicious code, or causing denial of service.
 Exploits can target known vulnerabilities (for which patches may exist) or zero-day vulnerabilities (previously unknown flaws).
-According to dark web market research, exploit code and exploit kits are valuable commodities, with prices ranging from hundreds to millions of dollars depending on the vulnerability's severity and the affected software's prevalence.

 F